 Stone and metal installation, 2022, 130 x 130 x 70 cm

-Cut-off from the bodies they once belonged to, and declared as ghosts, the stone limbs embody a physical oxymoron, rejecting their expected destiny and refusing to disappear.
-An absurd, anti-monumental installation, the work floats between the realms of cultural indoctrination, national archeological traditions, and authoritarian efforts to shape memory and imagination, trying to look into the essence of alternative, parallel and counter narratives in the vision of any possible future.
+Cut off from the bodies they once belonged to, the stone remnants embody a physical oxymoron, rejecting their expected destiny and refusing to disappear.
+An absurd, anti-monumental installation, the work touches on cultural indoctrination, national archeological traditions, and authoritarian efforts to shape memory and imagination by looking at speculative counter-narratives and futures.